wazuh/wazuh-documentation/source/getting-started/use-cases/cloud-security.rst

         "location":"office365"
     }

-You can find more information on how to use Wazuh to monitor GitHub in our :ref:`documentation <office365>`.
+You can find more information on how to use Wazuh to monitor Office 365 in our :ref:`documentation <office365>`.

 Google Cloud Platform
 ---------------------